-The August NFIB Small Business Optimism report was released today, September 14, 2021.
-The headline of the Economic Trends report is “Small Business Optimism Increased Slightly in August.”
+The August NFIB Small Business Optimism report was released today, September 13, 2022.
+The headline of the Economic Trends report is “Small business optimism rebounds slightly in latest report.”

 Here is an excerpt that I find particularly notable (but don’t necessarily agree with):